CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 By Martina Garvey, E-Commerce Editor

-Updated January 13, 2023
+Updated November 17, 2023

-best toys for 8 month olds
+Toys for 8 month old-hero

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

 At 8 months old your little one is getting stronger and more mobile by the day.
 At this age, most babies will be sitting, scooting and possibly even crawling (uh-oh, time to babyproof).
-In addition to these these physical milestones, baby is likely more curious than ever and a keen observer of the people and places around them.
+In addition to these physical milestones, baby is likely more curious than ever and a keen observer of the people and places around them.
 While it’s wonderful that baby’s becoming more observant and active, this also sets the stage for separation anxiety.
 Don’t worry, this is perfectly natural and an indicator of a healthy parent-child bond.

 To support baby’s development, curb clinginess and help build new skills, you’ll want to fill their toy box with age-appropriate playthings.
-And that’s where our list of the best toys for 8-month-old children comes in.
+And that’s where our list of the best toys for 8 month old children comes in.
 Read on to learn more about baby’s key milestones and play behavior at this age, then browse our list of expert-approved toys.

 What Toys are Good for 8-Month-Old Babies?